super1-1star/Superstar-farm-Website/README.md

 # Superstar-Farm-Website
-This is a mini project which is Node-Farm.
-Using node.js file system. 🗽👩‍🌾
+This is a mini farm website to showcase different product with their features and price .

 ## Technologies Used :